astropy/astropy/docs/io/fits/usage/image.rst

 * Memory mapping is insufficient for loading images larger than 2 to 4 GB on a 32-bit system — in such cases it may be necessary to use sections.
 * Memory mapping does not work for accessing remote FITS files.
   In this case sections may be your only option.
-See :ref:`astropy:fits_io_cloud`.
+See :ref:`fits_io_cloud`.

 In addition, for compressed FITS files, :attr:`CompImageHDU.section` can be used to access and decompress only parts of the data, and can provide a significant